 Method of Payment: Financial Aid available for those who qualify to cover educational expenses.
 Students who wish to pay their own way through school, will be assisted to develop a personal payment program tailored to their individual needs and financial capabilities.
 Students are expected to contribute from their own family resources toward the student's cost of attendance.
 Financial aid may be in the form of grants (no repayment required) or student loans (must be repaid).
 It is the policy of the academy to request from the student whenever possible, to contribute toward their school charges by making monthly or weekly installments in accordance to their means.
 It is also our policy to discourage students from borrowing loan funds unless is necessary.
 All estimates of available funds from financial aid will be first used to cover institutional charges; if funds are available, they will be disbursed directly to the student.
 For information on the aid programs, please contact the financial aid office.
 The entire educational expenses need to be included in planning the student's ability to meet those expenses.
 The Academy accepts cash, credit/debit, cashier check, and Title IV monies.
 All charges must be paid in full before graduation.
 All institutional charges must be paid in full before credits/hours may be released.
 Unpaid credits will be retained by the institution until payment in full is complete.
 Full payment of all institutional charges is a graduation requirement.
 All tuition and fees are due on payable in advance unless other arrangements have been made prior to the commencement of class.
+A student who completes the program earlier than the estimated time frame stated in the contract, the student's financial aid package may be recalculated, and it may result in liabilities owed by the student and/or the institution, if applicable.
 THE ACADEMY RESERVES THE RIGHT TO CHANGE THE TUITION FEES AND MAKE SUBJECT CHANGES WITHOUT PRIOR NOTICE WHEN NECESSARY.
 SCHOLARSHIPS: At this time our Academy does not award any institutional scholarship incentives.
 Any change will not affect attending students.

-IF YOU GET A STUDENT LOAN YOU ARE RESPONSIBLE FOR REPAYING THE LOAN AMOUNT (net amount stated on the first page of this agreement) PLUS ANY LOAN FEES AND INTEREST ACCRUED ON THE LOAN, less the amount of any refund, and that, if the student receives federal student financial aid funds, the student is entitled to a refund of the money not paid from federal financial aid funds.
+IF YOU GET A STUDENT LOAN YOU ARE RESPONSIBLE FOR REPAYING THE LOAN AMO UNT (net amount stated on the first page of this agreement) PLUS ANY LOAN FEES AND INTEREST ACCRUED ON THE LOAN, less the amount of any refund, and that, if the student receives federal student financial aid funds, the student is entitled to a refund of the money not paid from federal financial aid funds.